partheus/eleventy-starter/README.md

 # eleventy-starter
 A simple template for myself to get familiar with the folder structure for eleventy.
-The site is extremely barebones, with no JavaScript, just a couple lines of CSS/styling, no pagination or tags.
+The site is extremely barebones, with just a couple lines of CSS/styling, without pagination or tags.
 If you're looking for a fool-proof solution for a text-heavy blog site, you're in the right place.
 View the live demo [here](eleventy-barebones-starter.netlify.app/).

 ## GitHub
 In case the GitHub ecosystem is unfamiliar to you, please check out the official [starter guide](https://guides.github.com/activities/hello-world/)!